Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 • Got something you’re passionate about?
 Want to practice public speaking in a safe environment?
 Got a story to share or a tale to tell?
 Want to spread a message?
 Why not sign up to speak at PechaKucha?!

 • Have a look at the PechaKucha website.
-All the events around the world are listed on here so you’ll be able to see if there is one near you.
+All of the events around the world are listed on here so you’ll be able to see if there is one near you.

 • Take a look on eventbrite as they may list upcoming dates.